-- i.
-The Constitutional Court. - ii.
-The Supreme Court of Appeal (SCA). - iii.
-The High Court, including any high court of appeal that may be established by an Act of Parliament to hear appeals from High Courts. - iv.
-The Magistrates' Courts and any other court established or recognised in terms of an Act of Parliament, including any court of a status similar to either the High Court or the Magistrates' Courts.
+- x.
+The Constitutional Court; - xi.
+The Supreme Court of Appeal; - xii.
+The High Courts, including any high court of appeal that may be established by an Act of Parliament to hear appeals from High Courts; and - xiii.
+The Magistrates' Courts and any other court established or recognised in terms of an Act of Parliament, including any court of a status similar to either the High Courts or the Magistrates' Courts.